jnozzi/cocoadev.com/markdown/NSTaskWaitUntilExit.md

 ----
-I'd like to suggest to use General/NSFileHandle's readInBackgroundAndNotify and General/NSTaskDidTerminateNotification in order to prevent the UI freeze.
+I'd like to suggest to use NSFileHandle's readInBackgroundAndNotify and NSTaskDidTerminateNotification in order to prevent the UI freeze.

 ----